Key Takeaways

 Usually, no.

-Lighter oils like citrus fade faster, while heavier notes like cedarwood linger longer in the air.
+Lighter oils like citrus fade faster; heavier base notes like cedarwood linger longer.
 But even if the scent softens quickly, your brain has already registered it.
-The nervous system doesn’t need constant exposure to maintain the signal.
+The nervous system doesn't need constant exposure to maintain the cue — the initial diffusion window is what counts.

-You don’t need to run your diffuser longer just because the aroma fades.
-Fading doesn’t mean it stopped working — it simply means your senses have adapted.
-If needed, extend the session slightly — 5 to 10 minutes at most — and keep the mist low to avoid overstimulation.
+You don't need to run your diffuser longer just because the aroma fades.
+Fading doesn't mean it stopped working — it means your senses have adapted.
+If needed, extend by 5–10 minutes at most, and keep the mist low to avoid overstimulation.

-Nighttime diffusion isn’t about strength — it’s about when and how long.
-A well-timed session creates atmosphere without turning the scent into background noise.
-Subtlety supports sleep.
-Saturation usually doesn’t.
+Nighttime diffusion isn't about strength — it's about timing and consistency.
+A well-timed session creates atmosphere without turning scent into background noise.

 Conclusion